 Let us investigate how turbulence responds to an imposed static zonal profile.
-We solve (2.17) and (2.18) numerically with an imposed static triangular ZF pattern (i.e., we do not evolve the ZFs at all), in a box of size $L_x = L_y = 100$ and 169×169 Fourier modes, for a range of parameters around the Dimits transition.
-The chosen ZF pattern in shown in Figure 20 (top panel) and is adjusted for every simulation so that the value of the zonal shear in the shear zones matches the largest ITG growth rate for that simulation.
+We solve (2.17) and (2.18) numerically with an imposed static triangular ZF pattern (i.e. we do not evolve the ZFs at all), in a box of size $L_x = L_y = 100$ and 169×169 Fourier modes, for a range of parameters around the Dimits transition.
+The chosen ZF pattern is shown in figure 20(a) and is adjusted for every simulation so that the value of the zonal shear in the shear zones matches the largest ITG growth rate for that simulation.
 The chosen radial scale of the ZF (= 100) is inspired by the typical ZF scale that we observe in the low-collisionality regime, and is held fixed as we vary χ and κ_T .
 Then we calculate the effective turbulent viscosity ν_t associated with the turbulent momentum flux.

-As the bottom panel of Figure 20 shows, we find a negative turbulent viscosity ν_t (and, thus, a positive correlation between local zonal shear and turbulent momentum flux) in the Dimits regime and a positive ν_t beyond it (thus, a negative correlation).
-Let us denote by κ_T^{static} the temperature gradient at which ν_t reverses its sign.
-The designation "static" reflects the fact that this is a numerical result for ITG turbulence with an artificially imposed static ZF profile.
-We find that the value of κ_T^{static} is insensitive to the exact shape of the ZF profile, and, most importantly, it nearly perfectly coincides with the Dimits threshold, i.e., $\kappa_T^{\text{static}} \approx \kappa_T^c$.
+As figure 20(b) shows, we find a negative turbulent viscosity ν_t (and, thus, a positive correlation between local zonal shear and turbulent momentum flux) in the Dimits regime and a positive ν_t beyond it (thus, a negative correlation).
+Let us denote by $\kappa_T^{\rm static}$ the temperature gradient at which ν_t reverses its sign.
+The designation 'static' reflects the fact that this is a numerical result for ITG turbulence with an artificially imposed static ZF profile.
+We find that the value of $\kappa_T^{\rm static}$ is insensitive to the exact shape of the ZF profile, and, most importantly, it nearly perfectly coincides with the Dimits threshold, i.e. $\kappa_T^{\rm static} \approx \kappa_T^c$.

-Thus, in the Dimits regime, shear zones are resilient because, when the zonal shear there decays due to viscosity and turbulence is thus unleashed, this turbulence acts to reinforce the ZFs and the zonal shear in the shear zones is restored to its turbulencesuppressing level.
+Thus, in the Dimits regime, shear zones are resilient because, when the zonal shear there decays due to viscosity and turbulence is thus unleashed, this turbulence acts to reinforce the ZFs and the zonal shear in the shear zones is restored to its turbulence-suppressing level.
 Beyond the Dimits regime, the zonal staircase cannot be sustained because both turbulence and collisional viscosity act to flatten out the ZFs.